Altona celebrates inaugural Pride Cup

 2023 Annual Report & Summary of the Year November 14th, 2023The Altona Hockey Club is proud to present the 2022-2023 Annual Report:President's Year in Review2023 is our 91st anniversary as a club, and last year I wrote of an historic year with our 90th anniversary...

-The New AHC Uniform
+Introducing…our New Playing Uniform